ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-23-Classifying-Gender-From-A-Personality-Test.md

 Summary (spoilers)
 ------
 1. It is relatively easy, and unsurprisingly so, to be able to predict a person's gender based on their personality test results.
 I managed 82% accuracy after a few rounds of model improvements.
+Using an SVM with some cleaned and engineered data returned the best result.

 2. Personality also changes with age.
 In fact. every single personality trait changes with age and gender.